-With cases that looked like makeup compacts, and tiny worlds that mirrored LEGO, Polly Pockets were very popular 90s toys.
-They first came out in 1989 and soon made their way on every girl’s Christmas wish list in the next decade.
+With cases that looked like makeup compacts and tiny worlds that mirrored LEGO, Polly Pockets were very popular 90s toys.
+They came out in 1989, and the brand soon made its way onto every girl’s holiday wish list in the next decade.

 Chris Wiggs invented the original Polly Pocket for his daughter Kate, but eventually sold his idea to Bluebird Toys.
 Mattel bought this toy company and has had the rights to Polly Pocket ever since.
 Today, original Polly Pocket compacts could be worth thousands of dollars!

-The Etch a Sketch is another toy in the National Toy Hall of Fame.
-It was invented in 1960 by an electrical technician named André Cassagnes who eventually sold the rights to Ohio Art.
-The Etch a Sketch really became famous in the mid-90s due to an updated look that included sparkly frames and pocket-sized travel versions.
+The Etch A Sketch is another toy in the National Toy Hall of Fame.
+It was invented in 1960 by an electrical technician named André Cassagnes and eventually sold to Ohio Art.
+The Etch A Sketch became famous in the mid-90s due to an updated look that included sparkly frames and pocket-sized travel versions.

-It may be an old-school toy, but more than 175 million Etch a Sketches have sold since the toy was first released.
-It’s even been on the big and small screen in movies like Elf and TV shows like ‘Pretty Liar Liars.”
+It may be an old-school toy, but more than 175 million Etch A Sketches have sold since they were first released.
+These cool 90s toys have even been on the big and small screen in movies like Elf and TV shows like ‘Pretty Liar Liars.”

 When Did the Nintendo 64 Come Out?

-Nintendo was on a roll in the 80s, but they really emerged as a leader in the video game market with the release of the Nintendo 64.
-This cartridge-based console came out in 1996 and introduced the world to two party games that we love to this day – 1) Mario Party and 2) Mario Kart.
+Nintendo was on a roll in the 80s, but they really emerged as a leader in the video game market with the N64.
+This cartridge-based console came out in 1996 and gave the world two party games that we love to this day – Mario Party and Mario Kart.

 Even with the Nintendo Switch, we still have room in our hearts for the classic N64.
 As of September 2020, 32.93 million Nintendo 64 game consoles have sold around the world.
 People can’t get enough of games like The Legend of Zelda, Super Mario 64, Doom, and GoldenEye 007.

-Dan Klitsner invented the Bop It because he wanted to encourage his kids to get off the couch and be more active.
-His design was bought by Hasbro, and once they changed the stick to a pretzel shape, the Bop It saw a 50% increase in sales!
+A man named Dan Klitsner invented the Bop It because he wanted to make his kids get off the couch and be more active.
+His design was bought by Hasbro, and once they changed the stick design to a pretzel shape, sales saw a 50% increase!